Revellers Vase

 One side of the amphora: three bearded men dance.

-The other side: Hector dons his armor as his parents Priam and Hecuba watch.
+The other side: Hector dons his armour as his parents Priam and Hecuba watch.

 The Revellers Vase is a Greek vase originating from the Archaic period.
-Painted around 510 BCE in the red-figure pottery style, the vase was found in an Etruscan tomb in Vulci, Italy.
-The painting is attributed to Euthymides.
+It was made around 510 BCE in the red-figure pottery style and the painting is attributed to Euthymides.
 The vase is an amphora (a type of vessel normally used for storage), painted with two scenes: one depicts three nude partygoers, and the other the Trojan hero Hector arming for battle.
+It is an example of the work of the Pioneer Group, which employed the red-figure style with an interest in human anatomy and the use of dynamic, space-filling poses.

 The work represents an early use of foreshortening and three-quarter views of figures in Greek vase-painting, breaking with earlier conventions of employing profile and frontal views.
-It was excavated in 1829 by Lucien Bonaparte from the Etruscan Tomb of the Cuccumella at Vulci in Italy, and is currently held in the Staatliche Antikensammlungen in Münich, Germany.
+It includes an inscription, "As never Euphronios" (ὡς οὐδέποτε Εὐφρόνιος; hos oudepote Euphronios), written by the painter: this is generally taken as a taunt directed at Euthymides's contemporary painter, Euphronios.
+The vase was excavated in 1829 by Lucien Bonaparte from the Tomb of the Cuccumella, an Etruscan tomb in Vulci, Italy, and is currently held in the Staatliche Antikensammlungen in Munich, Germany.

 History

-The Revellers Vase was painted by Euthymides, an Athenian vase-painter active during the Archaic period from c.
+The Revellers Vase is attributed to the Athenian painter Euthymides, active during the Archaic period from c.
 515. It is approximately 60 cm in height, and is considered to have been executed around 510 BCE.
-Euthymides, along with other painters like Euphronios and Phintias, are known as the Pioneer Group because of their work with the newly invented red-figure style, in which the dark slip painted onto the vase was applied to the background, leaving the foreground rendered by the negative space in the natural color of the clay.
+Euthymides, along with other painters like Euphronios and Phintias, is considered to belong to the Pioneer Group, so named for their work with the newly invented red-figure style, in which the dark slip painted onto the vase was applied to the background, leaving the foreground rendered by the negative space in the natural colour of the clay.
 This contrasted with the earlier black-figure technique, where the slip was used to paint the figures, and small details picked out by scratching it away.
-The work of the Pioneer Group was characterized by its interest in human anatomy and the use of dynamic, space-filling poses.
+The work of the Pioneer Group was characterised by its interest in human anatomy and the use of dynamic, space-filling poses.

-The vase was discovered in Vulci, in Italy (then part of the Papal States).
+The vase was discovered in Vulci, then part of the Papal States, in Italy.
 It was excavated by Lucien Bonaparte (the brother of Napoleon Bonaparte), who excavated more than 3,000 Attic vases from Etruscan tombs on his estate near Vulci from 1828.
 Bonaparte found the vase in the sixth-century-BCE Tomb of the Cuccumella in March 1829.
 (Note: Bonaparte 1830.
 For the date of the tomb, see Haynes 2000.)
-It is currently held by the Staatliche Antikensammlungen in Münich, Germany, where it has an inventory number of 2307.
-In the ARV^{2} indexing system developed by John Beazley, it has a number of 26,1, and it is numbered 200160 in the Beazley Archive Pottery Database.
+It is currently held by the Staatliche Antikensammlungen in Munich, Germany, where it has an inventory number of 2307.
+It has a number of 26,1 in the ARV^{2} indexing system developed by John Beazley, and is numbered 200160 in the Beazley Archive Pottery Database.